 svnuser.
 Issue the following commands, modified to reflect the names of your group and users:

 1 2 3

-usermod -G svnuser squire usermod -G svnuser foreman usermod -G svnuser hobby
+usermod -G svnuser username usermod -G svnuser foreman usermod -G svnuser hobby

 Modify the group ownership of the repository so that the new group “owns” the repository.
 Issue the following command: